 Top 3 Quick Access Multi-Tool Units

-Well, if you are like me, you probably don’t need the whole shebang in a folder.
+If you are like me, you probably don’t need the whole shebang in a folder.
 As guitarists, we already have our share of pedals, cables, adapters, speakers, and guitars to lug around.
-When I am touring or performing, I find that a multi-tool unit is handy and easy to use in the murky backstage or green room lighting.
+When I am touring or performing, I find a multi-tool unit is handy and easy to use in the murky backstage or green room lighting.

-Unlike a folder-based guitar tool kit (which I prefer to use at home), all the pieces are attached in a multi-tool unit.
-There is no chance of misplacing a tiny hex wrench and it significantly reduces the work when you just need a quick touch up.
+Unlike a folder-based guitar toolkit (which I prefer to use at home), all the pieces are attached to a multi-tool unit.
+There is no chance of misplacing a tiny hex wrench and it significantly reduces the work when you just need a quick touchup.
 For that reason, I decided to throw in 3 recommendations for Quick Access Multi-Tool Units – the Swiss Army Knives of guitar maintenance.

 This nifty looking Pocket Ninja is our favorite among this segment.

-First off, this works perfectly well on all Ibanez guitars, even the ones with bridge whammy system with hard to access truss rods.
-It includes 11 essential guitar setup tools that will work for almost any guitar with a black and red finish option.
+First off, this works perfectly well on all Ibanez guitars, even the ones with bridge whammy systems with hard-to-access truss rods.
+It includes 11 essential guitar setup tools that will work for almost any guitar, and sports a black and red finish option.
 The attention to detail on the product is what really wins you over.

-Verdict: The MTZ11 is easy to use, sturdy, and fits in your pocket.
-It looks and acts like a high-quality multi-tool which has a lot of well thought of features.
-Honestly, I would buy this ‘case-candy’ even if I didn’t own a guitar.
+Verdict: The Ibanez MTZ11 is easy to use, sturdy, and fits in your pocket.
+It looks and acts like a high-quality multi-tool which has a lot of well thought out features.
+Honestly, I would buy this ‘case candy’ even if I didn’t own a guitar.

 The Maintenance Mantis: Another high-value offering from D’Addario.

-The ten S2 steel tools are tiny and shiny.
+The 10 S2 steel tools are tiny and shiny.
 They are easy to remove/insert from the sturdy black steel casing.
-The unit contains two Phillips screwdrivers, one slotted screwdriver and 7 allen keys (hex) – 3 fractional sizes (0.05, 1/8, 3/16) and 4 metric sizes (1.5mm, 2.5mm, 3mm, 4mm).
+The unit contains two Phillips screwdrivers, one slotted screwdriver, and 7 Allen keys (hex) – 3 fractional sizes (0.05, 1/8, 3/16) and 4 metric sizes (1.5mm, 2.5mm, 3mm, 4mm).
 Although size doesn’t matter, you’ll try them all until something fits anyway.

 This can handle all the usual stuff and can be very handy when you want to make small tweaks to hard-access spots like the headstock truss rod nut.
 The Phillips screwdrivers work on all the nuts and bolts scattered across your guitar, but it is also helpful for unscrewing any panel on your guitar processor or analog pedals.

-It has D’Addario embossed on the product so you know the construction and QA is first-rate.
-However, I did feel some of the thinnest tools need to be handled carefully as they can bend easily.
+It has D’Addario embossed on the product, so you know the construction and QA is first-rate.
+However, I did feel some of the thinnest tools need to be handled carefully or they can bend easily.
 Other than that and the absence of a ruler (which some other units offer), the unit is faultless.
-One could say that it is missing a ruler since others offer it.
-Though I’ve never found a use for a ruler on the fly, I’ve had band mates who like to measure guitar picks in their free time.
+Though I’ve never found a use for a ruler on the fly, I’ve had bandmates who like to measure guitar picks in their free time.

-Verdict: The D’Addario PW-GBMT-01 looks good, gets the job done and costs $12.50 – it wouldn’t hurt to have one of these permanently lying in the gigbag front-pouch.
+Verdict: The D’Addario PW-GBMT-01 looks good, gets the job done, and costs around $15.
+It wouldn’t hurt to have one of these permanently lying in the gigbag front pouch.
 If you pair it up with a D’Addario String Winder/Cutter, you’ve got all emergency bases covered.

 A pocket-sized tech for all the guitar grooves.

-The GrooveTech unit is has a no-nonsense air about it.
-It has the usual combination of 2 Phillips screwdrivers, 4 metric hex keys and 3 fractional hex keys.
+The GrooveTech unit has a no-nonsense air about it.
+It has the usual combination of 2 Phillips screwdrivers, 4 metric hex keys, and 3 fractional hex keys.
 However, this one has the ruler (feeler gauge) for string action and intonation as well.

-Overall, it is a good way to keep your hex keys and screwdrivers organized but you ought to check if the sizes are compatible with your guitar model before you make a purchase.
+Overall, it’s a good way to keep your hex keys and screwdrivers organized, but you ought to check if the sizes are compatible with your guitar model before you make a purchase.

 Verdict: The Groovetech Bass Multi Tool is slightly cheaper, but you still get solid value for your money.
-It can be a good choice if you have a tremolo bridge and/or regular need a feeler gauge for setup and intonation.
+It can be a good choice if you have a tremolo bridge and/or regularly need a feeler gauge for setup and intonation.

 As you’ve seen with the list, every product can vary quite a bit in terms of the tools included.
-Here is a list of the essential items you need for general maintenance.
+Here’s a list of the essential items you need for general maintenance.
 For a more in-depth look, check out our full guide to guitar repair and upgrade tools and our guide to building a guitar.

 Hex Wrenches or Allen Keys

-Many regular screwdriver sets won’t work for the particular screws and bolts sizes of a guitar.
-The best guitar tool kits have a variety of tiny, precision screwdriver heads that you can swap out based on your requirement.
+Many regular screwdriver sets won’t work for the particular screw and bolt sizes of a guitar.
+The best guitar toolkits have a variety of tiny, precision screwdriver heads that you can swap out based on your requirements.
 The tips of a screwdriver should include Phillips bits and flat-heads.
 You also want something with an easy grip and extender.
 If you really want to cover all bases you can get a MusicNomad MN228 Set or The MN229 Premium 26pc set.

 String Action Gauge

 When checking and adjusting string action, it’s very helpful to have a special string action gauge feeler.
-These small rulers measure the minor distance between the strings and fretboard.
-They are specially designed to measure the thickness of hard to reach spots.
+These small rulers measure the minor distance between the strings and the fretboard.
+They are specially designed to measure the thickness of hard-to-reach spots.
 You can get an imperial set with TEMSETL’s Mega-set or Activists Luthier Tools if you are seriously into setup and repair.

 Neck Pillow or Cradle

-The guitar body should rest on a smooth surface that will not scratch the finish as you setup or service your guitar.
+The guitar body should rest on a smooth surface that won’t scratch the finish as you set up or service your guitar.
 This prevents unwarranted scruffs on an instrument that can really deprecate the resale value of a good guitar.
-I personally recommend an anti-slip work mat designed for musical instruments like the Music Nomad MN208.
-It improves traction and it is safe for all finishes.
+I personally recommend an anti-slip work mat designed for musical instruments, like the Music Nomad MN208.
+It improves traction and is safe for all finishes.
 You can use a soft cotton cloth and make your own work mat.

-Maintenance results in lots of fingerprints, dirt and sweat on your guitar body and neck finish.
-A plush microfiber cleaning cloth is ideal to preserve the pristine nitro lacquer or satin finish of your instrument.
-If your tool kit doesn’t have one, you should order a dedicated cleaning/polishing cloth like the Fender Premium Plush or the Planet Waves Polish cloth.
+Maintenance results in lots of fingerprints, dirt, and sweat on your guitar body and neck finish.
+A plush microfiber cleaning cloth is ideal for preserving the pristine nitro lacquer or satin finish of your instrument.
+If your toolkit doesn’t have one, you should order a dedicated cleaning/polishing cloth like the Fender Premium Plush or the Planet Waves Polish cloth.

-We hope our genuine in-depth reviews will help you find the right guitar setup and maintenance tool kit for your needs.
-We are a reader-supported website that depends on your pro-active actions to sustain these free guides and resources, so feel free to share this article with your friends.
+We hope our genuine in-depth reviews will help you find the right guitar setup and maintenance toolkit for your needs.
+We depend on you spreading the word about KillerGuitarRigs in order to keep making these free guides and resources, so feel free to share this article with your friends.